-2601 Agriculture Drive Madison, Wisconsin 53718 Telephone: (608) 224-6210
+2601 Agriculture Drive Madison, Wisconsin 53718 Telephone: (608) 224-6216

-Fax: (608) 224-6213

-Contact: Mr. Steve Strenel
+Fax: (608) 224-6213 Contact: Mr. Steve Strebel

 - E. The federal cost principles applicable to this project are: - 1.
-Cost Principles for State and Local Governments (OMB Circular A-87, relocated to 2 CFR Part 225) - 2.
-Cost Principles for Educational Institutions (OMB Circular A-21, relocated to 2 CFR Part 220) - F. Financial reporting forms required of all projects and their frequencies of submission are: - 1.
-The Federal Financial Report (FFR) is due 30 days after the end of each Federal fiscal quarter with the close-out report due 90 days after the end of the performance period.
+Cost Principles for State and Local Governments (OMB Circular A-87) - 2.
+Cost Principles for Educational Institutions (OMB Circular A-21) - F. Financial reporting forms required of all projects and their frequencies of submission are: - 1.
+The Federal Financial Report (FFR) SF-425 is due 30 days after the end of each Federal fiscal quarter with the close-out report due 90 days after the end of the performance period.
 All reports will be electronically submitted via the DOL E-Grants System to report the status of all funds awarded.
-The Region will review the reports once submitted in the DOL E-Grants system. - (a) Quarterly Reporting.
-Recipients, who have accounting systems that prohibit them from meeting the Office of Management and Budget (OMB) requirements on the submission of financial reports, as outlined in this section, must have written approval from the RA to establish an alternative schedule for submission of financial reports.
-The approved state-specific schedule must also be submitted to the National Office for inclusion in the official file.
+The Region will review the reports once submitted in the DOL E-Grants system.